briansimiyuj/doctor-appointment-app/README.md

 Appointment Details Page will be used to display the details of an appointment.
 This is a sister page to the Patient Details Page, whereby patients can view their appointments details.

-  1. Create Appointment Details Page Component , mount it on Script component, wrap it with AppointmentContextProvider and provide it with the route
+  1. Create Appointment Details Page Component , mount it on Script component, wrap it with AppointmentContextProvider and PatientDetailsProvider, then provide it with the route
   2. Retrieve:
     i. `isAuthenticated` and `loading` from `LoginContext`
     ii. `profile` from `ProfileContext`